Field Observation Schemes

 For the field mapping a hammer, compass with clinometer, camera and a notebook are the basic equipment for the engineering geologist.
-In addition to this, maps, air photos, pocket stereoscope, knife, hydrochloride acid (for identifying potential calcite) etc., are indispensable tools.
+In addition to this, maps, field observation scheme, air photos, pocket stereoscope, knife, hydrochloride acid (HCl, for identifying potential calcite) etc., are indispensable tools.
 Also, GPS-instrumentand altimeter may be useful.
-Good photo documentation is often a good investment.
+Good photo documentation is often a good supplement to the observations.

-Samplingis an important part of the field work.
+Sampling is an important part of the field work.
 A logical first step is to take small hand specimens to get an overview of the distribution of the different rocks and the variations within each type.
 Later, a programme for the sampling of larger specimens for mechanical testing (often 15 – 20 kg or more) can be worked out.
 Great care must be taken to collect representative specimens.
 To avoid taking weathered samples, some blasting is often necessary.
-This may, however, induce new cracks in the specimens.
+Use careful blasting to possibly avoid new cracks in the specimens.

 Strike and dip measurement